Check out this article for a link to our training guide about entering payments for sales orders.

 When the Sales Order is released for invoicing, the payment information will copy over into the Release window and synchronize to QuickBooks.
 If the customer gave you a partial payment, the remaining payments will need to be entered directly into QuickBooks and applied to the invoice.
 This is due to not having the ability to edit a completed order.

-Starting in 11.1, you can enter pre-payments for sales orders using the Customer Payment window.
-Please see our docs page for more information.
+You can also enter pre-payments for sales orders using the Customer Payment window.
+Please see our training guide for more information.

 - Navigate to Sales > Sales Order or click the Sales Order icon to open the Sales Order window.